anchore/syft/README.md

 #### Concepts

-Syft uses different sets of catalogers depending on *what is being scanned*: a container image or a directory on disk.
+> [!IMPORTANT]
+> Syft uses a different set of catalogers by default when scanning files directly than it does when scanning images

 The catalogers for an image scan assumes that package installation steps have already been completed.
 For example, Syft will identify Python packages that have egg or wheel metadata files under a `site-packages` directory, since this is how the canonical tooling `pip` installs python packages.

 The catalogers for a directory scan will look for installed software as well as declared dependencies that are not necessarily installed.
-For example, dependencies listed in a Python requirements.txt.
+For example, dependencies listed in a Python `requirements.txt`.

 This default set of catalogers being dynamic is critical as this allows Syft to be used in a variety of contexts while still generating accurate SBOMs.
 Overriding the set of default catalogers is not recommended for most purposes, however, is possible if needed.

-#### Rules

 Catalogers can be referenced in two different ways:
 - *by name*: the exact cataloger name (e.g. `java-pom-cataloger` or `java-archive-cataloger`)